schmidt-marcelo/hubspot_data_processing/README.md

 7) Make use of paralelization provided by ```async``` library;
 8) Removed ```apikey``` and ```hubId``` from logging entries once it's a security breach;
 9) Make use of local caching of contacts data to avoid unnecessary calls to hubspot api;

+## Code quality and readability

+Most of the above optimizations already adresses the code readability, in my opinion.
+About code quality, I would implement tests: unit tests (+ mutation), integration tests and e2e tests.

+## Execution

 ### Before